nikfrank/hooks-sheshbesh/README.md

 ```
 first, compute direction (+1 for black, -1 for white) for convenience

-second, compute a list of unique dice so we don't compute dupilcate moves
+second, compute a list of unique dice so we don't compute duplicate moves

 for each of the chips, if it isn't our pieces, there aren't any new moves